aktos-io/dcs-tools/README.md

 * Creating hardlinks for a 800GB backup may take hours
 * `rsync` process may consume lots of CPU and IO resources, so your desktop becomes less usable during backup

-> Note: Make sure that you are performing `make backup-root` commands on a native Linux filesystem.

 # Install

 Follow these steps for a quick startup: